OpenWaterFoundation/owf-app-dev-ng/ng-workspace/projects/OpenWaterFoundation/common/README.md

 4. `cd` into the `dist/OpenWaterFoundation/common` folder.

-5. Login to the GitHub Packages registry by using the command
+5. Authenticate to GitHub Packages/npm by logging in to the GitHub Packages registry by using the command

     ```
     npm login --registry=https://npm.pkg.github.com --scope=OWNER